ovaschool/ovaschool.github.io/staticpages/ova2026-location.markdown

 The dorm rooms host 4 people each, with shared bathrooms per floor.
 The dorms are mixed-gender in general, but individual rooms will be assigned as single-gender unless otherwise specified in the registration form.

 There are pillows and beddings at the dorms but no (!) towels.
-Also, there is a kitchen but it is not equiped with utensils (like pots, plates, cutlery, etc), please bring your own equipment for cooking.
+Also, there is a kitchen but it is not equipped with utensils (like pots, plates, cutlery, etc.), please bring your own equipment for cooking.
 There is a washing machine (but most likely you have to bring your own washing powder).

 [Here](https://kollegiumok.unideb.hu/veres%20peter-adatok) you find more infos and pictures.